KannanGOfficial/Zuper-Dashboard/README.md

 Copy code
 # Zuper DashBoard

-Zuper DashBoard is a modern Android application that utilizes the latest technologies to provide a clean and efficient dashboard experience.

 ## Features

 * **Single Activity:** Built with a single activity architecture for simplicity and performance.